Ashwagandha for Immune Support: The Immunostat Principle

 This requires discussion with your rheumatologist or immunologist.
 Ashwagandha's immune-modulating effects include enhancement of cellular immunity — which could theoretically exacerbate autoimmune activity.
 The evidence in autoimmune populations specifically is insufficient to recommend it without medical supervision.

-How long does it take for ashwagandha to support immune function?
+How long does it take for ashwagandha to support general wellbeing?

 The Bottom Line

-The evidence for immune modulation is among the most consistent in the ashwagandha literature.
-Our certified organic ashwagandha uses the dual-extracted, withanolide-standardised formulation type reflected in these studies.
+Ashwagandha has been studied for its traditional uses in various applications.
+Our certified organic ashwagandha uses the dual-extracted, withanolide-standardised formulation type reflected in traditional preparations.

 Teelixir Organic Ashwagandha Root 10:1 extract